Evolutionary dynamics of any multiplayer game on regular graphs: Results

-At the accumulated payoff level, we use the notation $\langle \pi_X^\mathbf{k} \rangle$ to represent the expected payoff of an $X$-player accumulated from the $1+k$ games organized by the player and its neighbors, across all possible neighbor configurations $\mathbf{k}$ of the $X$-player, defined by Eq.~(\ref{eq_<pi_j>}) in the Methods.
-Similarly, $\langle \pi_X^{\mathbf{k}_{+i}} \rangle$ denotes the expected accumulated payoff, as defined by Eq.~(\ref{eq_<pi_i|j>}) in the Methods, computed over the configurations where the remaining $k-1$ neighbors are unknown besides one known $i$-player.
+Furthermore, we use the notation $\langle \pi_X^\mathbf{k} \rangle$ to represent the expected accumulated payoff of an $X$-player obtained in the $1+k$ games organized by the player and its neighbors, across all possible neighbor configurations $\mathbf{k}$ of the $X$-player, defined by Eq.~(\ref{eq_<pi_j>}) in the Methods.
+Similarly, $\langle \pi_X^{\mathbf{k}_{+i}} \rangle$ denotes the expected accumulated payoff over the configurations where the remaining $k-1$ neighbors are unknown besides a known $i$-player, as defined by Eq.~(\ref{eq_<pi_i|j>}) in the Methods.

-Through bottom-up calculations from the microscopic level (Methods), we establish the following relationship between the accumulated and single-game statistical mean payoffs.
+Through bottom-up calculations from the microscopic level (Methods), we establish the following relationship between the expected accumulated and single-game payoffs.
 For $i$-players, the relation is given by